d-Representation-finite self-injective algebras: Proofs of our results

 We now have the tools needed to prove Theorem~\ref{stronger theorem}(b).
 The proof is similar to that of \cite[Proposition~3.1]{ao14}.

 \begin{proof}[Proof of Theorem~\ref{stronger theorem}(b)] Let $\V$ be a $d$-cluster-tilting subcategory of $\modCG$.
 If $d=1$ then $\V=\modCG$ and hence $F_*\inv(\V)=\modC$, which is a $1$-cluster-tilting subcategory of itself.
 Assume that $d>1$.
 Then $\V$ is $2$-rigid and thus, by Proposition~\ref{gradable}, it is contained in the essential image of the push-down functor $F_*$.
-Now $\U=F_*\inv(\V)$ is a $G$-equivariant $d$-rigid subcategory of $\mod\C$, and $\V=F_*(\U)$.
-Moreover, by Lemma~\ref{functfin}, the subcategory $\U$ of $\mod\C$ is functorially finite.
+Thus $\U=F_*\inv(\V)$ satisfies $F_*(\U)=\V$.
+Since $G$ acts admissibly on $\mod\C$ by Lemma~\ref{indlemma}\eqref{torsion2} and $\U$ is a $G$-equivariant full subcategory of $\mod\C$ such that $F_*(\U)$ is a $d$-cluster tilting subcategory of $\mod(\C/G)$, it follows from Theorem~\ref{stronger theorem}(a) that $\U$ is a $d$-cluster tilting subcategory of $\mod\C$. \end{proof}